Boddlnagg/WordsLive/README.md

 ### How to build
 The following tools are required for building WordsLive:

-- Visual Studio 2012 or later
+- Visual Studio 2017 or later (the free Community edition will work just fine)
 - [WiX Toolset](http://wixtoolset.org/) (for the installer – unload the installer project in VS to skip building it)
-- Office PowerPoint and LibreOffice (for building the bridge assemblies)

-On first build, NuGet will download some assemblies required for async support on .NET 4 (this is required in order to support Windows XP, but will probably be dropped in the future).
-After this, you need to restart Visual Studio to complete the build process successfully!